grafana/mimir/docs/sources/operating/production-tips.md

 ### Ensure a high number of maximum open file descriptors

-The store-gateway stores each block’s index-header on the local disk and loads it via mmap.
+The store-gateway stores each block’s index-header on the local disk and loads it via memory mapping.
 The store-gateway keeps a file descriptor open for each index-header loaded at a given time.
 The total number of file descriptors used to load index-headers linearly increases with the number of blocks owned by the store-gateway instance.